-Fund balance-unassigned in the general fund decreased (\$79,841) due to increased operating expenditures.
-Fund balance-restricted in the special revenue fund increased by \$29,841 due to increased enrollment, resulting in higher participation in the food service program.
-The Charter School's governmental fund statement of revenues, expenses, and changes in fund balance shows a zero total net change in fund balances for 2019.
+Fund balance - unassigned in the general fund decreased (\$286,503) due to decrease in general fund revenue.
+Fund balance - restricted in the food service special revenue fund increased by \$100,576 primarily from a grant received at the end of the year through the School Nutrition Programs due to the COVID-19 pandemic.
+Fund balance - restricted in the student activities special revenue fund is newly presented under the new GASB 84 standard; it increased by \$96,267.
+The Charter School's governmental fund statement of revenues, expenses, and changes in fund balance shows a total net change in fund balances of (\$89,660) for 2021.